NxN-2453/URL_to_file_downloader/Readme.md

 Limitations:
 * torrent and magnet files are not supported
-* only works with links without any authorizations from the side of file
+* only works with links without any authorizations from the side of file server